knsmg/hcrns/statements.md

 - Fe makes you exquisitely capable of loving people who never have to grow to keep you.
 - When Fe isn’t busy keeping everything running, it starts seeing how everything runs.
 - Being deeply human in a dehumanizing system requires active refusal, not just self-knowledge.
+- FJ differentiation requires a moment where Fe loses the ability to keep everyone safe at once.